Amir Khan (boxer): Khan vs. Dib

 On 12 July 2019 in Jeddah, Saudi Arabia, Khan defeated former IBF featherweight champion Billy Dib by technical knockout in the fourth round to win the vacant WBC International welterweight title.
 Dib took the fight on short notice in June after Khan's original opponent Neeraj Goyat was injured in a car crash.
 On the night, Khan sent Dib to the canvas in the second round with a left hook.
 In the fourth round, a double left hook followed by a rapid combination knocked Dib down again, prompting his corner to throw in the towel.

 Catchweight

 Khan vs. Brook

 On 19 February 2022, Khan was defeated with a sixth-round technical knockout at the hands of Kell Brook in a 149-pound catchweight bout at Manchester’s AO Arena.

 Retirement

-On 13 May 2022, Khan announced his retirement from boxing with a record of 34 wins from his 40 fights.